leunark/easycarla/README.md

-# Carla Training Data Generator
+# easycarla

 This project uses the Carla simulator to generate training data for autonomous driving models.
 Carla provides a flexible and scalable platform for generating a wide range of driving scenarios and capturing various sensor data.
+It consists out of multiple modules that can be uused even independently for other use cases.
+All code was vectorized for better performance.

 ## Table of Contents